Get

 Who Can I Ask for More Information About Menadione in Dog Food?

-The best place to start is with your veterinarian or a veterinary nutritionist.
+The best place to start is with a veterinarian or a veterinary nutritionist.
 They will have the latest information and guidelines and be able to answer more of your concerns as well as advise you on the right diet for your dog.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!